papaang/Project_Impactive_Sleep_Tracker_App/documentation/installation/deployment.md

 # Deployment guide (for Developers)

-This guide provides step-by-step instructions on how to manually build and publish the latest version of the application.sing the `.apk` file.
+This guide provides step-by-step instructions on how to manually build and publish the latest version of the application using the `.apk` file.

 ## 1. Update the code